xiulinyang/xiulinyang.github.io/_pages/about.md

 - **04-2024** I started my intern at KunLun Tech!
 Looking forward to learning more about LLMs!

--  **03-2024** One paper *Are AMR Parsers Fooled by Relative Clauses?* was accepted by DMR Workshop！

--  **03-2024** Our paper *A Corpus of German Abstract Meaning Representation (DeAMR)* was accepted by LREC!

 # 📝 Publications & Presentations
 - **Yang, X.** (2024).
 Measuring Compositionality of Potential Idiomatic Expressions using Suprisal.
 (In progress).
 - **Yang, X.**, Groschwitz, J., Koller, A., & Bos, J. (2024).
-Compositional DRS Parsing.
+Scope-enhanced Compositioinal Semantic Parsing for DRT.
 In Proceedings of the 2023 Conference on Empirical Methods in Natural Language Processing.
 - **Yang, X.**, & Schneider, N. (2024).
 Are AMR Parsers Fooled by Relative Clauses?
 In Proceedings of the Fifth International Workshop on Designing Meaning Representations (2024).
 - Otto, C., Groschwitz, J., Koller, A., **Yang, X.**, & Donatelli, L. (2024).
 A corpus of German Abstract Meaning Representation (DeAMR).
 In Proceedings of the Thirteenth Language Resources and Evaluation Conference (2024).